NDPHC Targets 2027 for Completion of 570mw Alaoji Power Plant

 Nwokolo warned that waiting until equipment manufacturing is completed before inspection could further delay the project and urged the contractors to accelerate external works, particularly ahead of the rainy season.

 “If you know the history of this project, it has taken over 20 years.
-That shows the current management is meeting expectations.
+That shows that the present management is living up to expectations.
 But Nigerians want to see the physical light,” he explained.